 CANCELLATIONS AND REFUNDS

-All cancellations must be received in writing by noon at Friday, April 12, at 5 pm to receive a refund.
+All cancellations must be received in writing by noon on the date before the course starts, and by 5 pm to receive a refund.
 No refunds for cancellations or non-attendance will be given after 5 pm on that date.

 Substitutions may be made any time before a certain date by informing the Office of Industrial Outreach.

 If the course is canceled, enrollees will be advised and receive a full refund.